 Initiative Beneficiary Monthly Staff Tea Party and Annual Sports Fest The Heritage Hotel Manila employees meet up every month for Tea party to celebrate the achievements and birthdays of colleagues, enjoy fun games and get recharged and inspired through inspirational messages from the General Manager.
+HR also organizes annual Sports Fest every Summer to promote active lifestyle by engaging in sports and build team work and foster camaraderie among employees.
+For year 2014, the sporstfest was held last 21 and 26 June 2014.
 Employees Internal Movement and Succession The Heritage Hotel Manila provides opportunities for employees to manage their career path through an open and spontaneous performance review.
 Department Heads are encouraged to train their staff in all scopes of their jobs, multi-tasking and taking accountabilities to prepare them for greater responsibility.
 Internal movement or promotion within department is put on public knowledge through bulletin boards and e-mails and their colleagues celebrate and congratulate them for their achievements.
 Employees